 One measure of the sampling error associated with an estimate is the standard error.
-The standard error can vary from one estimate to the next.
+The standard error may vary from one estimate to the next.
 Generally, an estimate with a small standard error provides a more reliable approximation of the true value than an estimate with a large standard error.
-Estimates with relatively large standard errors are associated with less precision and reliability and should be interpreted with caution.
+Estimates with relatively larger standard errors are associated with less precision and reliability and should be interpreted with caution.

-To generate standard errors around numbers and estimates from the NCVS, the Census Bureau produced generalized variance function (GVF) parameters for BJS.
-The GVFs take into account aspects of the NCVS complex sample design and represent the curve fitted to a selection of individual standard errors based on the Jackknife Repeated Replication technique.
-The GVF parameters were used to generate standard errors for each point estimate (e.g., counts, percentages, and rates) in this report.
+Generalized variance function (GVF) parameters and direct variance estimation methods were used to generate standard errors for each point estimate (e.g., counts, percentages, and rates) in this report.
+To generate standard errors around victimization and incidence estimates from the NCVS, the U.S. Census Bureau produces GVF parameters for BJS.
+To generate standard errors around prevalence estimates, BJS used direct variance estimation methods.
+The GVFs and direct variance estimation methods take into account aspects of the NCVS complex sample design and represent the curve fitted to a selection of individual standard errors based on the Balanced Repeated Replication (BRR) technique.

-BJS conducted tests to determine whether differences in estimated numbers, percentages, and rates in this report were statistically significant once sampling error was taken into account.
-Using statistical programs developed specifically for the NCVS, all comparisons in the text were tested for significance.
-The primary test procedure was the Students t-statistic, which tests the difference between two sample estimates.
-Unless otherwise noted, the findings described in this report as higher, lower, or different passed a test at the 0.05 level of statistical significance (95% confidence level).
-Findings that passed a test at the 0.10 level of significance are noted as such in the text, i.e. (90% confidence level).
-Caution is required when comparing estimates not explicitly discussed in this report.
+BJS conducted statistical tests to determine whether differences in estimated numbers, percentages, and rates in these reports were statistically significant once sampling error was taken into account.
+Using statistical analysis programs developed specifically for the NCVS, all comparisons in the text were tested for significance.
+The primary test procedure was the Student's t-statistic, which tests the difference between two sample estimates.
+Unless otherwise noted, the findings described in these reports as higher, lower, or different passed a test at the 0.05 level of statistical significance (95% confidence level) or at the 0.10 level of significance (90% confidence level).
+Readers should reference figures and tables in these reports for testing on specific findings.
+Caution is required when comparing estimates not explicitly discussed in these reports.